-The global industrial adhesives market is expected to grow steadily over the next decade, rising from USD 58.8 billion in 2025 to USD 96.7 billion by 2035, reflecting a compound annual growth rate (CAGR) of 5.1%.
-This growth is driven by widespread adoption of high-performance bonding materials in automotive, electronics, packaging, construction, aerospace, and renewable energy industries.
+The global industrial adhesives market is expected to grow from USD 58.8 billion in 2025 to USD 96.7 billion by 2035, reflecting a compound annual growth rate (CAGR) of 5.1% over the forecast period.
+Expansion is being driven by increased reliance on high-performance bonding agents across industries including automotive, electronics, packaging, aerospace, construction, and renewable energy.

 Metric | Value |